Zhenye-Na/e2e-learning-self-driving-cars/README.md

                         pre-trained epochs
   --resume RESUME       whether re-training from ckpt --model_name MODEL_NAME
-                        model architecture to use [nvidia, light]
+                        model architecture to use [nvidia, lenet]
 ```

 An example of training usage is shown as follows: